An overview on General Data Protection Regulation (GDPR)

 How do you get on the right track with GDPR?

-The GDPR may seem daunting, so it may be helpful to break it down into smaller components.
+The GDPR may seem daunting, so it may be helpful to break it down into smaller components for a full GDPR overview.
 This compliance checklist should help get you on the right track:

 Is your business subject to the GDPR?